June 24, 2019 Forthcoming

 Reference - 68 Pages - 12 B/W Illustrations

 ISBN 9781138360471 - CAT# K396237

 For Instructors Request Inspection Copy

-At time children are unable or unwilling to access or engage with emotional and mental health support services.
-Often members of a child’s support network are therefore required to provide this emotional guidance and support to children.
-This resource book is intended to be used as a guide by families and friends, school staff, and any other adults supporting children who have experienced trauma, to help them to provide the emotional guidance these children need.
+At times children are unable or unwilling to access or engage with emotional and mental health support services.
+Often members of a child’s support network are therefore required to provide this emotional guidance and support to them.
+This resource book is intended to be used as a guide by families and friends, school staff, and any other adults supporting children who have experienced trauma, to help the adults to provide the emotional guidance these children need.

-Guide to Re-building Trust with Traumatised Children aims to educate the reader about trauma and the impact of an insecure attachment, how it may impact a child, how to support a child, as well as understanding different behaviours.
-The guide suggests many practical ideas and activities designed to help children to build more positive relationships, feel safe within their world, as well as express and explore their emotions.
+Guide to Re-building Trust with Traumatised Children aims to educate the reader about trauma and the impact of an insecure attachment – how it may impact a child, how to support a child – as well as helping the reader to understand different behaviours.
+The guide suggests many practical ideas and activities designed to help children to build more positive relationships, to feel safe within their world, and to express and explore their emotions.
 There is a section on self-care for adults, and advice about when a referral to a specialist service may be required.

-This guide was designed to be used by any person supporting a child who has experienced trauma or an insecure attachment no matter their previous understanding of these issues.
+This guide was designed to be used by any person supporting a child who has experienced trauma or an insecure attachment, no matter what their previous understanding of these issues might be.
 It is specifically written to be as accessible and as user friendly as possible to help rather than hinder the user.
-It can also be used alone, or alongside the story book The House That Wouldn’t Fall Down.
+It can be used alone or together with the storybook The House That Wouldn’t Fall Down.